Buyer’s Guide to Trolling Motors for Pontoon Boats

 Personally, I find that the "rule of thumb" calculation above isn't suitable for most pontoon boats due to the hydrodynamics.
 I think most boat owners would be happier with a 65, 70 or even 80-pound thrust trolling motor.
 Coupled with a 24v or 26v (2 or 3 battery) system, you'll be trolling like a king.

 What I like about the Terrova and the Xi5 is that they offer a remote control on a lanyard that you can use to control the trolling motor from anywhere on the boat.
-You can additionally control the motor with the controls on the motor itself or on your fish finder if it is compatible.
-Awesome!
+Additionally, you can control the motor with the controls on the motor itself or on your fish finder if it's compatible.
+Isn't technology grand!

 Some Excellent Pontoon Trolling Motors